zaid-alatrash/HCI-Computer-Vision-Experiments/README.md

 These experiments were developed as part of a **Human-Computer Interaction (HCI)** course to explore the interaction between users and computer vision systems.

----

-## Academic Context

-**Course:** Human-Computer Interaction (HCI)

-**Project Type:** Computer Vision Experiments

-**Implementation:** Python + OpenCV + NumPy

----

-## Author

-Developed as part of an HCI course project.

-If you found the project useful or interesting, feel free to explore the individual experiments and experiment with the parameters and detection techniques.